John Monash: Western Front

 In June 1916, Monash and his command were transferred to the Western Front, being sent to the front around Armentières.
-On 10 July, Monash was promoted to major general and placed in command of the Australian 3rd Division.
-He trained the division in England with attention to detail, and after the division was sent to the Western Front in November 1916, including Messines, Broodseinde, and the First Battle of Passchendaele, with some successes, but with the usual heavy casualties.
-The British High Command was impressed by Monash and according to biographer Geoffery Serle, while dining with Field Marshal Sir Douglas Haig, Monash was informed that Haig "wanted him as a corps commander".
+On 10 July, Monash was promoted to temporary major general and placed in command of the Australian 3rd Division.
+He trained the division in England with attention to detail.

+After the division was sent to the Western Front in November 1916, it fought at Messines, Broodseinde, and in the First Battle of Passchendaele, with some successes, but incurring heavy casualties.
+The British High Command was impressed by Monash and, according to biographer Geoffery Serle, while dining with Field Marshal Sir Douglas Haig, commanding the British Expeditionary Force, Monash was informed that Haig "wanted him as a corps commander".

 Monash's division spent the winter of 1917–1918 around Ploegsteert.
 Early the following year, after the Germans launched their Spring Offensive, the 3rd Division was deployed to undertake defensive operations around Amiens.
 Throughout April and May, the division undertook several peaceful penetration operations.
-Monash later described the recapture of the town of Villers-Bretonneux on 25 April 1918 after the Germans had overrun the 8th British Division under General William Heneker as the turning-point of the war.
+Monash later described the recapture of the town of Villers-Bretonneux on 25 April 1918, after the Germans had overrun the 8th British Division under General William Heneker, as the turning-point of the war.
 Sir Thomas William Glasgow's 13th Brigade, and Harold Elliott's 15th Brigade, were both heavily involved in the operation.